cornell-zhang/heurigym/protein_sequence_design/README.md

 ## Background

 Protein sequence design (or inverse protein folding) aims to find an amino acid sequence likely to adopt a given target 3D structure.
 The Grand Canonical (GC) model simplifies this by using a binary hydrophobic/polar (H/P) alphabet and a fitness function rewarding dense hydrophobic cores while penalizing solvent-exposed H residues [1, 2].
 Initially, only heuristic methods existed for this model [3].
-[4] provides efficient algorithms for both finding optimal sequences.
+[4] provides efficient algorithms for finding optimal sequences.

 ## Formalization